 High saturation magnetization and perpendicular magnetic anisotropy are required for ferromagnetic / ferroelectric thin films to apply magnetic recording such as magnetic writing elements of magnetic wire memory, which is a next-generation device with very high recording density.
 To realize the magnetic properties, substitution of Co against Fe in $(Bi{1-x}Ba_x)FeO_3$ and $(Bi{1-x}La_x)FeO_3$ thin films were investigated.
 In the $(Bi,Ba)(Fe,Co)O_3$ thin films, both Ba and Co substitution up to several tens at% had contribution to increase the saturation magnetization.
 The high saturation magnetization was obtained in $(Bi,Ba)(Fe,Co)O_3$ thin films with the total composition of Ba and Co of around 60 at%.
 Further increment of Ba and Co substitution decreased the saturation magnetization because the formation of the BiFeO3 phase is hindered by an excess amount of Ba and Co with larger ion radius than Bi and Fe.
-Co substitution up to 20 at% had contribution to increase the perpendicular magnetic anisotropy.
-In the $(Bi,La)(Fe,Co)O_3$ thin films, the effect of La substitution was not large to increase the saturation magnetization and perpendicular magnetic anisotropy, however the effect of Co substitution up to 30 at% was large to increase the saturation magnetization and perpendicular magnetic anisotropy.
+Co substitution up to 20 at% had contribution to increase the saturation magnetization and perpendicular magnetic anisotropy.
+In the $(Bi,La)(Fe,Co)O_3$ thin films, the effect of La substitution was not large to increase the saturation magnetization and perpendicular magnetic anisotropy.